-As noted earlier, the Board has four standing Committees:
+The Board has four standing Committees:

-- > the ARCC;

-- > the HSE&S Committee;

-- > the HRC; and

-- > the Nomination Committee
+- > the Audit, Risk & Compliance Committee (ARCC); - > the Health, Safety, Environment & Sustainability (HSE&S) Committee; - > the Human Resources Committee (HRC); and - > the Nomination Committee.

 The Board may form other committees to undertake specific duties from time to time.